aperlini/OCR-book-dataset/README.md

 #### Qt Creator installation

-The simplest way to build the project as configured, and generate the final executable, is to use [Qt Creator](https://www.qt.io/product/development-tools).
-Installing Qt Creator will automatically install all necessary dependencies to build and generate the executable.
+The simplest way to build the project as configured, is to use [Qt Creator](https://www.qt.io/product/development-tools) to generate the final executable.
+Installing Qt Creator will automatically install all necessary dependencies to manage it.